fastify/fastify-jwt/README.md

   badRequestErrorMessage: 'Format is Authorization: Bearer [token]',
   noAuthorizationInHeaderMessage: 'Autorization header is missing!',
   authorizationTokenExpiredMessage: 'Authorization token expired',
-  // for the below message you can pass a function as shown or a string
+  // for the below message you can pass a sync function that must return a string as shown or a string
-  authorizationTokenInvalid: (err) => `Authorization token is invalid: ${err.message}` }
+  authorizationTokenInvalid: (err) => {
+    return `Authorization token is invalid: ${err.message}` }
+}

 fastify.register(require('fastify-jwt'), {